 References to General Laws.
-All references to the general or special laws contained in the charter refer to the General Laws of the Commonwealth and are intended to include any amendments or revisions to the chapters and sections or to the corresponding chapters and sections of any rearrangement of the General Laws enacted subsequent to the adoption of the charter.
+All references to the general or special laws contained in the charter refer to the General Laws and are intended to include any amendments or revisions to the chapters and sections or to the corresponding chapters and sections of any rearrangement of the General Laws enacted subsequent to the adoption of the charter.